MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

 ## Align the region

 After aligning the photos, you can use the bounding box to trim the size of your 3D object.
-This step isn't required, but it can speed up the next steps.
+This step isn't required, but it speeds up the next steps.

 1. Select the **Resize Region** tool.